The Roman Room System

 How to Use the Tool

-To use the technique, imagine a room that you know, such as your sitting room, bedroom, office or classroom.
+To use the technique, imagine a room that you know well, such as your sitting room, bedroom, office or classroom.
 Within the room are objects.
 Associate images representing the information you want to remember with the objects in the room.
 To recall information, simply take a tour around the room in your mind, visualizing the known objects and their associated images.

 The technique can be expanded by going into more detail, and keying information to be remembered to smaller objects.
 Alternatively you can open doors from your room into other rooms and use the objects in them as well.
 As you need them, you can build extensions to your rooms in your imagination, and fill them with objects that would logically be there.

 You can use other rooms to store other categories of information.

 There is no need to restrict this information to rooms: you could use a landscape or a town you know well, and populate it with memory images.